apereo/cas/developer/Contributor-Guidelines.md

 If you insist on being treated like a user, you then need to revisit and realign expectations with [folks and resources](https://www.apereo.org/content/commercial-affiliates) that can provide you with the treatment you need.
 All of the work that goes into the development of a rich comprehensive software platform is almost exclusively done on a voluntary basis.
 Therefor, if you have expectations that resemble something of a commercial support agreement with clauses that include promises, guarantee, SLAs and follow-ups, you simply need to level up with an entity that actually provides that sort of functionality.

+## I have an idea; It would be nice if...

+It _would_ be nice.
+No, it would be fantastic, superb, marvelous and ultra great.
+Please consider that lone ideas by themselves are more or less pointless unless they are executed and realized in concrete form.
+There is no shortage of ideas; good or bad.
+There is a shortage of folks who are ready and serious enough to execute and deliver the idea.
+This is very much a call to action and one that allows you to graduate from a think-tank into a doer, a contributor, a promoter and a leader.
+If you consider something to be worth doing, a very best thing you can do is to demonstrate concretely and seriously, that it is, in fact, worth doing.
+Doing something about an issue or request does not necessarily equal to you, the individual contributor, writing code.
+That is only one of many possible options.
+We hope that you consider that as a good starting place and when all else fails, consider [reaching out for support]((https://www.apereo.org/content/commercial-affiliates).

+## I found a problem.
+Should I...?

+Yes, you should.
+If you find something that you consider to be odd, wrong or wobbly behavior _**and**_ have found an alternative solution that removes the obstacle or delivers the case, please consider reporting and sharing that improvement in form of a patch to the project so it can be discussed and potentially accepted.
+There is no down-side to this, as you engage and collaborate with community members concretely and in action; It is quite possible that they may have found a better solution and might be able to share that with you for longer prosperity.
+Be not afraid; the worst that could happen is someone stepping up to help you out with better options.

 ## How do I know who's working on what?

 - Follow the *WIP Pattern* and submit [early pull requests](https://ben.straub.cc/2015/04/02/wip-pull-request/).
 This is in fact the recommended strategy from Github: